 - 9.10.1 Regardless of the housing requirement that is set, the proposal is to take a proactive approach to housing growth, in the sense that the London Plan target/requirement figure for the first ten years of the plan period (2019 to 2029) would be met, and then there would be additional planned supply for the latter ten years of the plan period (2029 to 2039).
-Sites with planning permission have been included in the first five years of the Plan, those sites with developer interest the second five years of the Plan, and those which could be developed but are not available now have been phased after 2034 (.i.e.
-15yrs+).
-There would naturally then be the potential to boost supply through a Local Plan Review (or another Partial Review).
-It is also important to recognise the potential for additional capacity to be identified through the planning application process, for example Site 31 has consent for 573 home scheme (to include a 49 storey tower), which is a figure much higher than the 159 homes anticipated in CLP 2018 (plus the site is reduced in extent). - 9.10.2 Focusing on affordable housing, a strategic policy target for affordable homes based on the level of annual need would be unrealistic and undeliverable.
+Sites with planning permission have mostly been included in the first five years of the Plan, those sites with developer interest mostly either within years 5 to 10 or years 10 to 15, depending on the extent and nature of issues that need to be overcome.
+Numerous sites are then phased beyond 2032, including the majority that do not currently have developer interest, serving to demonstrate a suitably precautionary approach to calculating a housing supply trajectory.
+Further confidence in the housing trajectory is then generated once account is taken of the fact that there would be the potential to boost supply through a Local Plan Review (or another Partial Review).
+It is also important to recognise the potential for additional capacity to be identified through the planning application process, for example Site 31 has consent for 573 home scheme (to include a 49 storey tower), which is a figure much higher than the 159 homes anticipated in CLP 2018 (plus the site is reduced in extent). - 9.10.2 Focusing on affordable housing, the supporting text to Policy S2 explains: "a strategic policy target for affordable homes based on the level of annual need would be unrealistic and undeliverable.
 For this reason the strategic target is 40% (minimum) of overall supply, which has regard to development viability and the need to deliver balanced communities with a mixture of tenures and dwelling types.
-However, the Council will seek to increase the provision of affordable housing, above this (where viable) to meet the London Plan Strategic target of ensuring 50 per cent of all new homes delivered across London to be genuinely affordable.
+However, the Council will seek to increase the provision of affordable housing, above this (where viable) to meet the London Plan Strategic target of ensuring 50 per cent of all new homes delivered across London to be genuinely affordable."
+This approach aligns with CLP2018 (specifically, see paragraph 4.4).